iPhone HEIC Photos to WordPress: What Actually Works in 2026

 Some people use the Shortcuts app to build a HEIC-to-JPEG converter.
 It works, but it's another manual step in your workflow, and the converted files are larger.
 You're trading one problem for another.

 The real annoyance is that your iPhone already handles this conversion automatically in some situations.
 When you email a photo or AirDrop it to a Windows PC, iOS converts it to JPEG on the fly.
 But when you upload through a browser or the WordPress app, it sends the original HEIC file.
 There's no setting to change this behavior for uploads.
+If you frequently push 10-20 photos at a time from iPhone to WordPress, take a look at my notes on bulk uploading images from a phone for techniques that survive the iOS quirks.

 What SnapPress Does with HEIC